kylohen/spiritemgame/README.md

 			selectedTile = tileTypes.grass
 #### How to add music and sound effects for triggers (enter room, enter battle scene, use tool, Golem uses move)

-In each scene there is a audio player that has a SFX and BGMusic player where appropriate.
-Audio controls/manager is not fully flushed out, as it's not clear how indepth and rich the audio content will be.
+In each scene there is an audio player that has a SFX and BGMusic player where appropriate.
+Audio controls/manager is not fully flushed out, as it's not clear how in depth and rich the audio content will be.
 The BattleSprites scene has it's own animation/audio section to build out as needed/seen fit

 #### How to change timing of animations (text, battle scene animations, resource respawn rate, transitions)

 Scenes, transitions, and battles are all animated through the AnimationPlayers located on the Scenes themselves.
 For BattleSprite scene, there is a timer included to give a brief pause between each action before telling the main battle scene to continue to the next step